25 Breastfeeding Questions and Answers

 - Make sure you consume a balanced diet.
 Drink lots of healthy fluids.

-8. How to avoid and soothe engorged breasts
+8. How to avoid and soothe engorged breasts?

-9. How to prevent colic while breastfeeding
+9. How to prevent colic while breastfeeding?

 In case your baby gets colicky while nursing, consider looking into what you are eating.
 Your baby can be intolerant to certain foods like cow’s milk, cauliflower, chocolate, broccoli, onions, and spicy foods which may be making him colicky.
 Consult your paediatrician about eliminating foods from your diet.
 You can try doing so one by one and then wait to notice whether your baby’s colicky signs improve or not.

-10. How to cure sore nipples
+10. How to cure sore nipples?

+While curing is a reactive measure to avoid sore or cracked nipples, one must practise the deep latch technique.
 Sore or cracked nipples can make nursing painful.
 You can contemplate changing your regular breastfeeding positions.
 Allow your nipples to air dry after feeding.
 Avoid tight-fitting bras and shirts.
-Go for soft cotton fabric which doesn’t irritate the skin.
+Go for soft cotton fabric nursing bras with drop-down cups that make breastfeeding easier (10).
+As per La Leche League, breastfeeding moms should have at least at least three nursing bras.
 Regularly change your nursing pads.
 You can also rub some manually expressed breast milk on your sore nipples to help them heal.

 11. Can I breastfeed if my nipples are bleeding?

-12. How to obtain a good breastfeeding latch
+12. How to obtain a good breastfeeding latch?

 Breastfeeding shouldn’t involve any pain.
 You can experience a stinging or tingling sensation while nursing.
 But any pain may indicate that the baby is not latching correctly.
 Open his mouth wide (pull down gently on his chin) so that he may take in as much of the areola and breast as possible.
 In case his mouth doesn’t open up enough, the latch may not be proper, causing him to nurse off the nipple which can lead to a cracked nipple.